knpuniversity/rest/knpu/put.rst

 POST is used for creating resources and PUT is used for updating.

-Seriously, this is **not true**, and it's dangerous to say: there are REST fanatics waiting around every corner to tackle you when you say bad things like this.
+Seriously, this is **not true**, and it's dangerous to say: there might be hardcore REST fans waiting around any corner ready to correct you when you say bad things like this.

 But in practice, this statement is pretty close.
 So let's use the PUT method for our edit endpoint.
 Afterwards, we'll geek out on the *real* difference